-'No, I suppose not,' she continued; forcannot deceive me.
-The first time I set eyes on your face I saw a striking resemblance between you and Ellen Rose.
+'No, I suppose not,' she continued; fortifving herself by another pinch, and re- until the house was quite full, all anxious turning his look with interest.
+'Sir, you to see the father of Ellen Rose; for Miss cannot deceive me.
+The first time I set Jemima Brown had spread the news ali eves on your face I saw a striking resem- over the neighborhood. blance between you and Ellen Rose.
 You may affect to be surprised, sir; but man has not the power to change the expression of his countenance which was born with him.
 It is plain to be seen; and now, sir, in presence of these witnesses, I accuse you of being the father of Ellen Rose!-O, shame, where is thy blush!
 And where is the unfortunate woman whom you deceived and ruined?

-'My dear madame, let me ask you in al sincerity whether you are crazy or not,' he added, laughing immoderately.
+'My dear madame, let me ask you in all sincerity whether you are crazy or not,' he added, laughing immoderately.

-sir,' she quickly responded.
+'You may laugh; but I'm not crazy, sir,' she quickly responded.